 The area and practise of family law is shaped by and evolves through societal change, legislation, global events (like a pandemic), and through judicial decisions of the Courts in Ontario and across Canada.
-FamilyMatters is the Lerners Family Law Group’s weekly update on how that change is being made:
+FamilyMatters is a weekly update from our Family Law Lawyers on how that change is being made:

 In April, the Ontario Superior Court of Justice released Virey v Virey, 2021 ONSC 2893.
 The decision addressed the following question: can the Estate of a deceased spouse have an ongoing obligation to support a dependant spouse even where both parties have signed an agreement explicitly releasing the Estate of such an obligation?

 Given the decision in Virey, the answer is yes.